A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Results

 This joint model yields constraints of $\log_{10} \Upsilon_* = 0.5^{+0.2}_{-0.4}$, $\log_{10}(M_{\text{200m}}/M_{\odot}) = 14.8 \pm0.1$, $c_{\text{200m}} = 10 \pm 2$, and $\log_{10}(r_1/\text{kpc}) = 1.6^{+0.7}_{-1.0}$.
 For numerical constraints on other parameters, see Table~\ref{tab:results}.
 Curiously, the joint posteriors exhibit a strong bimodality absent from either the kinematics- or lensing-only models.
 This is most evident in the $\Upsilon_*$-$M_{\text{200m}}$ space, see Fig.~\ref{fig:corner-all-models}.
 In addition, the stellar mass-to-light ratio $\Upsilon_*$ is strongly degenerate with the SIDM cross section $\sigma/m$, with higher cross sections occurring exclusively at high $\Upsilon_*$.

 While the kinematics and lensing models alone both prefer a cluster halo with relatively high concentration, the significance of this preference increases in the joint model.
 The posteriors of all models are reproduced in Figure~\ref{fig:mass-concentration}, and compared to the expected concentration from \citet{Ludlow.Bose.ea2016a} (L16) with a scatter of 0.13 dex.
 These choices are identical that used in \citet{Robertson.Massey.ea2021}.
 The joint model prefers a halo concentration around $\sim2\sigma$ higher than the L16 relation.
+Strong lensing has a strong selection function for halos that are massive, elongated along the line-of-sight, or, indeed, highly concentrated, so this result is not surprising.
+See Section~\ref{sec:discussion} for further discussion.